magnoborgo/NukeFXSExporter/README.md

 #### USAGE ####

-Select the Roto or Rotopaint node and run the script You can set a the default folder/file path on init.py or menu.py with the code below:
+Select the Roto or Rotopaint node and run the script from the Script Editor.
+You can set a the default folder/file path on init.py or menu.py with the code below:

-    os.environ['FXSEXPORTPATH'] = '/path/to/your/fxsfile'
+    os.environ['FXSEXPORTPATH'] = '/path/to/your/fxsfile.fxs'

+Optionally you can use the provided "menu.py" file to get a Toolbar item with the script.

 #### Thanks ####
 Kudos to the Silhouette team: Paul Miller and Perry Kivolowitz that helped me with important info.